education

 - Helen Fellow, American Museum of Natural History, Sept.
 2018 - July 2019

-- devised, wrote, and taught a nine-month-long data science curriculum for a cohort of advanced high school girls interested in pursuing computational careers.
+- Devised, wrote, and taught a nine-month-long data science curriculum for a cohort of advanced high school girls interested in pursuing computational careers.

 - Editorial Intern, McSweeney’s, June 2016 - Aug.
 2016

-- read submissions for National Magazine Award-winning Quarterly Concern
+- Read submissions for National Magazine Award-winning Quarterly Concern.

-- pitched and published articles for McSweeney’s Internet Tendency and Believer Logger.
+- Pitched and published articles for McSweeney’s Internet Tendency and Believer Logger.

-- languages: Python, C++, Java, R, HTML, CSS, LaTeX
+- languages: Python, C++, Java, R, HTML, CSS, LaTeX; English, Mandarin Chinese, French

 - operating systems: OS X, Windows, Unix